 And then there’s the bell on the veranda of the Penn Center, where so many Monroe grads gather out-of-body for reunions.
 Having not yet attained that level of astral-facility, I’m happy to think of the bell the way the Tibetans lamas do—as the instrument which sounds out the music associated with the heart chakra.

 Between the height of the tower and the ground of the labyrinth rings out the yearning of our hearts to have our souls (the crystal) kneaded into enduring form.
-The yin and the yang, the heights and the depths, the skillfully-honed Monroe audio support exercises mold us into a more soulful balance.
+The yin and the yang, the heights and the depths, the skillfully-honed Monroe Sound Science exercises mold us into a more soulful balance.
 And, so it is.
 The journey continues.